-Is Saint Pierre and Miquelon a rich country?
+Is Saint Pierre and Miquelon a wealthy country?

 The inhabitants have traditionally earned their livelihood by fishing and by servicing fishing fleets operating off the coast of Newfoundland.
 The economy has been declining, however, because of disputes with Canada over fishing quotas and a steady decline in the number of ships stopping at Saint Pierre.
 The services sector accounted for 86% of GDP in 2010, the last year data is available for.
 Government employment accounts for than 46% of the GDP, and 78% of the population is working age.